darasus/ai-blog/content/what-are-the-steps-of-mediation.md

   to reach an agreement.
 At the end of the session, the parties will usually agree on a written mediation agreement that will usually help the parties work together.
+intro: >-
+  Mediation is a type of alternative dispute resolution that utilizes a neutral third party to help parties in a conflict reach an agreement.
+These agreements are known as mediation agreements, and they are not legally binding.
+However, if the parties choose to enter into such an agreement, it can help them move past their differences and work together constructively going forward.

+  Mediation is very different from other forms of ADR because there is no neutral third party adjudicator present during mediation sessions.
+Rather, both parties agree to let a neutral mediator facilitate their discussion and suggest ways the two sides might be able to settle on amicable terms that are mutually beneficial.

+  Furthermore, unlike arbitration, which uses a third party neutral arbitrator to resolve disputes privately with no input from either party, with mediation there’s no need for secret proceedings or winner take all outcomes.
+Instead, both sides come together in order to find the best possible outcome for everyone involved by working through issues towards an agreeable solution that works for everyone.
 ---

 ## What Are The Steps of Mediation?